 Even when a marriage has only lasted for a few years, unwinding the financial ties between spouses can be a complicated process.
 Georgia’s equitable distribution law states that if the decision is resolved in court, the judge is to determine what he or she thinks is fair based on a number of factors.
 Obviously, this standard leaves a lot of room for interpretation, so reaching an agreement through negotiation is often the best option.
-Whether your property division matter is settled amicably or litigated fiercely, the family law team at Hunter Rhodes, LLC, in Augusta will give you the information and advocacy you need to pursue a proper outcome.
+Whether your property division matter is settled amicably or litigated fiercely, the family law team at Joseph T. Rhodes Law Firm, in Augusta will give you the information and advocacy you need to pursue a proper outcome.

 Creating a strategy for dealing with property division requires a true understanding of the applicable law.
 Our seasoned attorneys will explain relevant issues, such as: